-You need a good agent who will work hard for you.
+You need a good Associate Broker who will work hard for you.
 Our real estate team is dedicated to helping you find the right home, at the best price.
 We want you to find the home that will make you happy and successful in real estate ownership.

 When you hire us to help you buy your first home, we want to know what you want and how much you can afford.
 Then we'll find a way to merge these two priorities and find a residence that you'll enjoy owning.

 Keep your objectives in mind when visiting a home.
 Sometimes the idea of owning a home can overwhelm your practical sense, so keep your feelings in check.
 Keep a list handy of the features that you need and want in a home, and judge each home by the list instead of by details that could distract you from your goal.
 When you're alone with your Associate Broker, you can go over the pros and cons of each home.
 We can help you stay on track while still keeping our eyes out for a great property.

 Engage the services of a good real estate lawyer.
 We can recommend several lawyers in the area who might be a good fit for you.
 Interview them to ensure that you get someone you can work with.
 The legalities of transferring land ownership can be dodgy, and a lawyer can be your best defense against future legal troubles.
 A good lawyer can charge several hundred to over a thousand dollars for their services, but the thousands of dollars saved in legal fees later on makes this a good expense.

 Make the offer.
 This can be a maze of "buyer", "seller", "chattels", "deposit", and "completion".
 We'll be happy to prepare the paperwork and go through it with you before submitting it.
 Remember, the seller may reject or counter your offer, so even at this late date, avoid setting your heart on the home you hope to own.